West Warwick solicitor’s actions probed after testy meeting

 WEST WARWICK, R.I.
-(WPRI) — Tuesday night’s heated council meeting brought a long agenda, but a short meeting peppered with frustration from taxpayers and town leaders — and a police investigation after it was all over.
+(WPRI) — A heated town council meeting brought a long agenda, but a short meeting peppered with frustration from taxpayers and town leaders — and a police investigation after it was all over Tuesday night.

 Right off the top, town solicitor Tim Williamson suggested cutting the council’s potential workload.